MarkoPaul0/PrettyNSharp/README.md

 <pns:SharpCheckbox BorderThickness="4" Height="50" CornerRadius="25" MarkMargin="5"/>
 ```

-### A neat feature of SharpButton: ContentDisplayType
+### A neat feature of SharpButton: ContentDisplay types

 Since a picture is worth a 1000 words, let's check that one out.